ciaranmcnulty/phpspec-typehintedmethods/README.md

 ##Installation

-Add this extension as a dependency in composer.json:
+Add this extension as a composer dependency:

-    "require-dev": {
-        "ciaranmcnulty/phpspec-typehintedmethods": "dev-master"
-    }
+    composer require --dev ciaranmcnulty/phpspec-typehintedmethods ~1.0

-Install using composer, add the following to your phpspec.yml:
+Add the following to your phpspec.yml:

     extensions:
       - Cjm\PhpSpec\Extension\TypeHintedMethodsExtension